AahilAshiqAli/Online-Resturant-Command-Line-App/README.md

 # Zaiqa Resturant OOP Project
 ## Login System:
 Seperate Login system for users and administrator.
-Create segregation of user and administrator code + interface.
+Complete segregation of user and administrator code + interface.

 ## Timer Functionality:
 The system includes a timer feature to track order processing.
 It will give an estimated time when ordered and will track when time meets estimated time.
 Then it will generate the reciept